 The active substances in leeks provide protection against some cancers.
 They also help block the reactions of hormones and chemical pathways within the body that promote cancer.
 Plus, regular consumption of allium vegetables is associated with a reduced risk of both prostate and colon cancer.

 Leeks are also a good source of two of the most important carotenoids for eye health, lutein and zeaxanthin.
 One 54-calorie leek contains 1,691 mcg of these two superstar nutrients, which are currently the subject of extensive research for their ability to prevent macular degeneration, the No. 1 cause of blindness in adults.
 Leeks are also packed with fiber, calcium, iron, magnesium, phosphorus, potassium, vitamin K, and more than 1,400 IUs of vitamin A.

 This nourishing, warming soup is the very definition of “nutrient-dense”—it provides a ton of nutrition and takes up a lot of space in the tummy (making it very filling), but has an incredibly low amount of calories.
-It’s also simplicity itself to make, which sets it apart from many soup recipes.
+It’s also simple to make, which sets it apart from many soup recipes.

 - Heat oil in soup pot over medium heat.
 Add leeks, and cook until they start to soften, about 6 minutes.
 Add garlic, celery, and carrots, and cook 5 minutes more, turning occasionally.
 Add broth, potatoes, tomatoes, beans, salt, and pepper, and increase heat to high.

 - When soup starts to simmer, reduce heat to low, and stir in the tomato paste.
 Squeeze lemon into the soup, drop it in, and add Parmesan rind, if using.
 Cover, and cook about 20 minutes, until vegetables are soft.